nikku/talks/2023-language-tooling/index.md

 ### Disclaimer*

-This is a pitch and does not imply any future development direction. :crossed_fingers:
+This is a pitch and does not imply any current or future development direction. :crossed_fingers:

 ---